mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-05.md

 This book provides excellent coverage, starting from the Lorentz group, introducing vectors, and lightly touching on group theory without overwhelming detail.
 It’s a fun and insightful read.

 For practice, I’ve prepared an exercise using **Dalitz plots** from CLEO and BaBar.
 The labels are removed, but the axes are intact.
-One plot is for a \( D \) decay, another for a \( D_s \) decay.
+One plot is for a $D$ decay, another for a $D_s$ decay.
 Your task is to identify the decays using kinematics and deduce the masses.

 I’ll distribute one plot per group.
 If you have time tomorrow at 8 AM, we can discuss further.
 Apologies for the delay today—thank you for your patience!